 The Board has formally assessed its performance and expertise in 2012 as recommended by the Norwegian Code.

 The Board conducted 9 meetings during 2012 and the attendance was 90%.
 The Board spent significant time on the strategic positioning of the company following the decision to transform the Group from a production driven farming company to an integrated seafood protein producer.

 The Board has chosen not to appoint a remuneration committee.
 Matters’ relating to remuneration of executive personnel is discussed in the Board without presence of the CEO or other executive personnel.

 The Board’s Audit Committee

-The Board has established an audit committee with 3 directors as members (the "Audit Committee").
-The responsibility of the Audit Committee is to monitor the Company's financial reporting process and the effectiveness of its systems for internal control and risk management.
-The Audit Committee shall also keep in regular contact with the Company's auditor regarding the auditing of the annual accounts and evaluate and oversee the auditor’s independence.
+The audit committee consists of 3 directors, Leif Frode Onarheim, Solveig Strand and Hege Sjo (the ”Audit Committee”).
+The responsibility of the Audit Committee is to monitor the Company’s financial reporting process and the effectiveness of its systems for internal control and risk management.
+The Audit Committee shall also keep in regular contact with the Company’s auditor regarding the auditing of the annual accounts and evaluate and oversee the auditor’s independence.
 The Audit Committee reviews ethics and compliance issues.
-All three members of the Audit Committee are deemed independent of the Company's management.
+All three members of the Audit Committee are deemed independent of the Company’s management.
 The Audit Committee reports to the Board.
-The Audit Committee conducted 9 meetings during 2011.
-Apart from the regular items to be covered by the committee, improvement in the internal control, new reporting structure, and accounting for restructuring, impairment and biomass have been given particular priority during 2011.
+The Audit Committee conducted 10 meetings during 2012.
+Apart from the regular items to be covered by the committee, improvement in the internal control and risk management have been given particular priority during 2012.